 Sign up for Skype.
 It’s free; Sarah was even able to give me a tour of her dorm, and we were able to communicate quite frequently.
 However, don’t communicate so frequently that your child doesn’t get to enjoy the experience of living abroad.

 Know that the finances will be different.
 In our case, tuition was considerably higher and Sarah’s financial aid was affected.
 We were scrambling for funds just days before she left.
-However, unlike most universities, SNU does apply academic scholarships to the cost of schooling abroad.
+However, unlike most universities, SNU does apply some academic scholarships to the cost of schooling abroad.

 You will need to provide health insurance coverage.